freedomofpress/securedrop/docs/network_firewall.md

   * `-s APP_IP` → `OPT1`
   * `-s MONITOR_IP` → `OPT2`

-4. Make sure you delete any default "allow all" rules on the LAN interface.
+4. Make sure you delete the default "allow all" rule on the LAN interface.
 Leave the "Anti-Lockout" rule enabled.
 5. Any traffic that is not explicitly passed is logged and dropped by default in pfSense, so you don't need to add explicit rules (`LOGNDROP`) for that.
 6. Since some of the rules are almost identical except for whether they allow traffic from the App Server or the Monitor Server (`-s MONITOR_IP,APP_IP`), you can use the "add a new rule based on this one" button to save time creating a copy of the rule on the other interface.
-7. If you are having trouble with connections, the firewall logs can be very helpful.
+7. If you are troubleshooting connectivity, the firewall logs can be very helpful.
 You can find them in the WebGUI in *Status → System Logs → Firewall*.

 We recognize that this process is cumbersome and may be difficult for people inexperienced in managing a firewall to understand.
 We are working on automating much of this for an upcoming SecureDrop release.
 If you're unsure how to set up your firewall, use the screenshots in the next section as your guide.